Toyota Soarer: Colours

 Japanese Soarers were available in many colours.
 Some were offered continuously throughout the run and some as limited runs or one-offs.
 These colour runs did not always match the equivalent U.S. market offerings on the Lexus SC.

 From 1991 until 1993, Soarers with external paint codes 8J5 and 202 came with a grey interior colour scheme.
 Those in 6M2 were available with both grey and "spruce" (blue-grey) interior schemes.
 Models in 3k3 could have grey or tan interiors.
-Models with paint codes 4k9, 051 (1991-1998) and 057 (1998-2000) came with tan interiors exclusively.
+Models with paint codes 4k9, 051 (1991–1998) and 057 (1998–2000) came with tan interiors exclusively.
 Similarly, those with paint code 176 and 6M3 came with spruce interior colour exclusively.

-From 1994, a black interior scheme replaced grey (becoming the predominant interior colour from 1998-2000) and from 1994-2000, cars with external paint code 202 came exclusively with the black interior.
+From 1994, a black interior scheme replaced grey (becoming the predominant interior colour from 1998–2000) and from 1994–2000, cars with external paint code 202 came exclusively with the black interior.
 Models in 3L2 were available with either black or tan interiors.

-In 1995, a limited edition was offered with Baltic Blue Metallic (752) paint that was shared with the 1993-1996 Toyota Supra and the 1994-1999 Toyota Celica.
-Roughly 199 SC300s were imported into the USA with this exterior paint code and tan only interior, as well as 256 SC400s.
+In 1995, a limited edition was offered with Baltic Blue Metallic (752) paint that was shared with the 1993–1996 Toyota Supra and the 1994–1999 Toyota Celica.
+Roughly 199 SC300s were imported into the US with this exterior paint code and tan only interior, as well as 256 SC400s.

 In 1996, exterior colour 6P2 replaced exterior colour 6M2 and 8L5 replaced 8J5.
 The spruce interior was discontinued in 1998.
 Thereafter, models in 1A0 and 1C0 which had come with spruce interiors were changed to black interiors and 6P2 cars became available with black or tan interior schemes.